Statewide Assessment Requirements

 - Students with significant cognitive disabilities (1%) participate in the Dynamic Learning Maps if indicated on their IEP.

 - The district-wide assessment plan must assess student progress on all content standards in reading, mathematics, and science.

 - The choice of which assessments to use are a local decision.

 - School districts are providing evidence for the technical adequacy of district-wide assessments through the Iowa Technical Adequacy Project (ITAP).

 Note for only public school districts: NCLB requires that all students be tested if they are enrolled in school on the day of testing.
-Testing windows for the ITBS and the ITED are established by Iowa school districts in accordance with Iowa Testing Program guidelines.
+Testing windows for the Iowa Assessments are established by Iowa school districts in accordance with Iowa Testing Program guidelines.
+The testing windows are three weeks in the autumn, three weeks in the winter, and three weeks in the spring.
+(Beginning in the 2016-17 school year, the only testing window will be in the spring.)
 It is expected that a school building and the district can report results for all district enrolled and open-enrolled students.

 Chapter 12 Citation: 281—IAC 12.8(1)(f)(1)

 Topic: Assessment of student achievement - State indicators.